 If we use roadkill as a metaphor, what else qualifies?
 What other circumstances create disastrous collisions of things or ideas that end in a killing?

 The other day in a meeting someone stomped the life out of an idea.
 Roadkill.

 A parent shames his child in front of her friends creating deadly embarrassment.
 Roadkill.

 A headline in the newspaper reveals a private fact that destroys the reputation of a public figure.
 Roadkill.

 An elderly person asks her doctor an intelligent question about her health.
 The doctor looks past the patient and directs his answer to the caregiver.
 Roadkill.

-Leaders of warring factions memorialize their power by dispatching young soldiers and attack missiles to search out enemies, and innocent populations are decimated.
+Leaders of warring factions memorialize their power by dispatching young soldiers and attack missiles to search out enemies.
+Innocent populations are decimated.
 Roadkill.

 I’ve redefined roadkill to be any time something with a huge power advantage crushes something smaller and vulnerable.